 There are a number of interracial and/or biracial families looking to adopt throughout the U.S. Reach out to an adoption professional, or use our online search function to find interracial or biracial couples looking to adopt who you feel are the right fit for your child.

-“I prefer a Black family to adopt my child.
-I want my African American baby to have Black adoptive parents who are able to personally understand their experiences.”
+“I prefer a Black family to adopt my child because I want my African American baby to have Black adoptive parents who are able to personally understand their experiences.”

 If you or your baby has Black or African American heritage, you may feel more comfortable with Black families adopting Black children.
 If finding an African American adoptive family is something that’s important to you, our online search function can help you find Black couples looking to adopt who match what you’re looking for in the ideal family.
-There are plenty of Black families looking to adopt throughout the U.S., so it’s never hard to find an African American adoptive family with whom you feel a connection.
+There are plenty of Black families looking to adopt throughout the U.S., you can find an African American adoptive family with whom you feel a connection.

 Start here if you feel more comfortable with Black adoptive families, and you’re ready to find African American couples looking to adopt.